mk-fg/reliable-discord-client-irc-daemon/README.md

-part can be anything (e.g. comment to explain regexp, like in examples above), and `<regexp>` value is a regular expression to match against the message in `<user> #discord.channel-name :: message text` format like that helper-bot msg presented above, and same as can be seen in monitor-channels.
+part can be anything (e.g. comment to explain regexp, like in examples above), and `<regexp>` value is a regular expression to match against the message in `<user> #discord.channel-name :: message text` format like that helper-bot msg presented above, and similar as it can be seen in monitor-channels.

 Any message received from discord will be matched against all regexps in order, stopping and discarding the message everywhere on first (any) match.
 So it might be a good idea to write as precise patterns as possible, to avoid them matching anything else and dropping unrelated messages accidentally.
+Also note that full discord message is matched here, not specific IRC-lines of it, so regexp matching any part of a muliline message will block the whole thing.

 Same as with some other conf options, basic knowledge of regular expressions might be needed to use such filters - [here's a link to nice tutorial on those]